AkashParua/hal4500/README.md

 But HAL4500 doesn't stop there.
 It's powered by LangChain, a dynamic autonomous agent capable of logic-based decision-making.
 HAL4500 can understand your voice commands, engage in conversations, and decide when to deploy its digital tools.
 It's like having a knowledgeable companion at your fingertips. 💬🤯

+# Instructions
+Install the dependencies usng environment.yaml or environments.txt Run the vision.py script
+Run the heairng.py script
+Run the main.py script

 https://github.com/AkashParua/hal4500/assets/70876392/655084a3-7521-4d71-b70c-9684385a5c94